Understanding SRX Series Chassis Cluster Slot Numbering and Physical Port and Logical Interface Naming

 In chassis cluster mode, the interfaces on the SRX acting as node 1 are renumbered internally.

-This topic describes the slot numbering and physical port and logical interface naming conventions for SRX Series devices in a chassis cluster and includes following sections:
+The slot numbering, physical port and logical interface naming conventions for SRX Series Firewalls in a chassis cluster are detailed in the following sections:

 Model | Chassis | Maximum Slots Per Node | Slot Numbering in a Cluster | Management Physical Port/Logical Interface | Control Physical Port/Logical Interface | Fabric Physical Port/Logical Interface |